crscillitoe/DiscordRules/Vod Review Reqs.md

 	Duo/Trio queue is fine if your duo/trio are not significantly better/worse than you.
 For 5stack, please see the message under this one.

 **2. Can I submit a 5-stack VOD?**
 	All five members of the team must be members of the discord for at least a week and found in 👪︱lf-5stack.
 You will be required to ping them in stream chat when your vod is reviewed.
 All other vod review rules still apply.
+No scrims.

 ***TROUBLESHOOTING & FAQ EXPLANATIONS***